 EOC Requirement: Students must participate in the Biology 1 EOC assessment and the results constitute 30% of the final course grade unless a Student with a Disability (SWD) has an EOC Waiver through the IEP.
-Special note: 30% not applicable if not enrolled in the course but passed the EOC.
+Special note: 30% not applicable if not enrolled in the course but passed the EOC (credit acceleration program [CAP]).